arana2743/arana2743/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Devops automation and Backend Development.
 - 🌱 I’m currently learning ...
-SpringBoot framework and depedency injection.
+Springboot framework and depedency injection.
 - 👯 I’m looking to collaborate on ...
 React projects!
 - 🤔 I’m looking for help with ...
 AWS Associate Level Certification - currently preparing for it.
 - 💬 Ask me about ...
 Anything related to web-development and Devops.